-After a period of diligence on a wide range of technologies that could be used in a patch pump scPharmaceuticals selected the SenseCore micropiston pump technology. scPharmaceuticals has exclusive use of this core technology for certain therapeutic areas and drug classes.
+After a period of diligence on a wide range of technologies that could be used in a wearable, subcutaneous drug delivery device scPharmaceuticals selected the SenseCore micropiston pump technology. scPharmaceuticals has exclusive use of this core technology for certain therapeutic areas and drug classes.

 No other technology allows for the combination of advanced features and single-use.
 It offers the most advanced features for safety and convenience, but with the cost and utility of a disposable product.

 The micropiston pump is a marvel of Swiss precision engineering developed by the Swiss company Sensile Medical.
 It is protected by a broad range of patents.